Most commonly, the term was used to refer to a small unincorporated area north of Chicago on Sheridan Road, along the lakeshore of Lake Michigan.

 |Plaza Del Lago & high-rise Condo's on Sheridan Road in Wilmette, Illinois.|

 ROGERS PARK AREA OF CHICAGO, ILLINOIS

-The term, according to one author, was used prior to the expansion of Evanston and Chicago to refer to what is now the Rogers Park neighborhood of Chicago.
+The term "No-Man's Land" was used prior to the expansion of Chicago from the property on the south border of Calvary Cemetery in Evanston.
+It refers to what is now the far north lakefront of the Rogers Park community of Chicago.
 It is also identified by the United States Geological Survey as being a variant name of the Howard District.

 And when the high rises were built, they were reserved for WASPs.
 No Jews were allowed.
 (Some wealthy friends of my grandparents, the Doppelts, (who invented the “Dop-kit” were turned down.ReplyDelete